-The first Christians were Jews (whose bible we refer to as the Old Testament or the Hebrew Bible).
+The first Christians were Jews (whose bible we refer to as the Hebrew Bible or Tanakh).
 But soon pagans too converted to this new religion.
 Christians saw the predictions of the prophets in the Hebrew Bible come to fulfillment in the life of Jesus Christ—hence the “Bible” of the Christians includes both the Hebrew Bible (or the Old Testament) and the New Testament.

 In addition to the fulfillment of prophecy, Christians saw parallels between the events of the Hebrew Bible and the New Testament.
 These parallels, or foreshadowings, are called typology.
 One example would be Abraham’s willingness to sacrifice his son, Isaac, and the later sacrifice of Christ on the cross.
 We often see these comparisons in Christian art offered as a revelation of God’s plan for the salvation of mankind.

 Unlike Greek and Roman religions (there was both an official “state” religion as well as other cults), Christianity emphasized belief and a personal relationship with God.
 The doctrines, or main teachings, of Christianity were determined in a series of councils in the early Christian period, such as the Council of Nicea in 325.
 This resulted in a common statement of belief known as the Nicene Creed, which is still used by some churches today.

 Nevertheless, there is great diversity in Christian belief and practice.
 This was true even in the early days of Christianity, when, for example, Arians (who believed that the three parts of the Holy Trinity were not equal) and Donatists (who held that priests who had renounced their Christian faith during periods of persecution could not administer the sacraments), were considered heretics (someone who goes against official teaching).
 Today there are approximately 2.2 billion Christians who belong to a multitude of sects.